initgrep-com/initgrep.blog/_drafts/java/jpa/create-programmatic-queries-using-criteria-api.markdown

 `Group By` Clause is used to group rows with similar values. `Having` Clause is used to add restrictions for [aggregate functions](https://docs.oracle.com/database/121/SQLRF/functions003.htm#SQLRF20035).

-`groupBy` method is part of the `CriteriaQuery` Interface.
-It either takes a List of `Expressions` as parameters.
+**GroupBy ---** method is part of the `CriteriaQuery` Interface.
+It either takes  one or a List of `Expressions` as parameters.
 These expressions are used to form groups over the query results.
 Below is the signature of the `groupBy` methods.

 ```java
     /*